Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Generalization to higher-point amplitudes

-We prove the above statement for a general $n$-point amplitude in the next section.
-The proof follows from the following steps \begin{itemize} \item We use the $\langle 1|4]$-shift to obtain the correct factorization of the $n$-point amplitude $\widetilde{\mathcal{M}}_n$. \item We show by induction that each term appearing in the factorization of $\widetilde{\mathcal{M}}_n$ can only be proportional to some power of $\widetilde{\alpha}_6$. \item Using the fact that the weights of the primitives are parametrized only by $\mathcal{F}_n$, we show that there are $J$ unique linear combinations of $J$ number of weights $\alpha_n^Q$ that appear in the weighted sum over all Stokes polytopes $\mathcal{S}_n^Q$, where $J$ is the number of primitives for an $n$-point amplitude. \item Using the factorization property of $\widetilde{\mathcal{M}}_n$, proved by induction as in the second bullet point above, we show that the $J$ linear combinations of $\alpha_n^Q$ are equal to powers of $\widetilde{\alpha}_6$. \item Finally, we use the above to prove our claim that the $\alpha_n^Q$ can be uniquely determined in terms of the six-point weight $\widetilde{\alpha}_6$ using BCFW factorization. \end{itemize}
+We prove the above statement for the $n$-point amplitude in section \ref{sec:4.2}.
+The proof follows from the following steps \begin{itemize} \item We use the $\langle 1|2]$-shift to obtain the correct factorization of the $n$-point amplitude $\widetilde{\mathcal{M}}_n$. \item Using \eqref{eq:2.6} we express a general $l$-point amplitude, $\widetilde{\mathcal{M}}_l$ for $l=6,8, \cdots, n$~, as the weighted sum over the corresponding Stokes polytopes $\mathcal{S}_l^Q$. \item We show by induction that each term appearing in the factorization of $\widetilde{\mathcal{M}}_n$ can only be proportional to some power of $\widetilde{\alpha}_6$, and hence is equal to one. \item Using the above, we show that this puts the condition on the weights for the $n$-point amplitude that the residues on the poles $X_{i,j}=0$ of $\widetilde{\mathcal{M}}_n$ have a unit contribution. \end{itemize}